suibingbing/FusPB-ESM2/README.md

 This file documents the environment required for the code to run.

 # Run
-1.Run the following command to install the environment：conda env create -f environment.yml.
+1.Run the following command to install the environment：conda env create -f environment.yml -n environmental name.

+2.conda activate environmental name.

-2.Just open each jupyter notebook and run it.
+3.Just open each jupyter notebook and run it.
 There are corresponding instructions in each Jupyter Notebook.